wootsbot/wootsbot/README.md

 # Doing this 'n' that

-I am a JavaScript software developer living in Mexico.
+I am a JavaScript software developer living in Mexico :mexico:.
 I am a co-author of [React Next Boilerplate](https://github.com/react-next-boilerplate/react-next-boilerplate) and a builder of things. open source enthusiast.
 I am a passionate photographer.

-Things happen when you collaborate as a team.
+- :link Things happen when you collaborate as a team.

-The more you share the more you learn.
+- :hearts: The more you share the more you learn.

-I attend my old university to give motivational talks and short courses on [gatsbyjs](https://www.gatsbyjs.org/) and [nextjs](https://nextjs.org/)
+- :rocket: I attend my old university to give motivational talks and short courses on [gatsbyjs](https://www.gatsbyjs.org/) and [nextjs](https://nextjs.org/)

-I would like you to take a look at the projects that I currently focus on.
+- :wrench: I would like you to take a look at the projects that I currently focus on 👇.

 <!--
 **wootsbot/wootsbot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.